Bev Perdue: Governor of North Carolina

+Political positions

 Perdue's Senate record followed the lines of the Democratic caucus.
 As a member of the Board of Community Colleges, she voted against allowing illegal immigrants to attend the schools even if they graduated from a North Carolina high school.
 She had previously said she would admit every high school graduate to community college tuition-free.
 In late February and early March 2009, she announced that $93 million from the educational lottery would be used to ensure there is money available for the state's day-to-day operations.

 In her first use of the veto power, Gov. Perdue vetoed a bill that would have made various documents that lawmakers use in drafting legislation confidential.

 She also vetoed a bill that would have required voters to show photo ID before casting their ballots.

 She vetoed a bill that would have allowed fracking in North Carolina.
 The veto was overridden in July 2012.

 Perdue signed Susie's Law in 2010, which authorizes up to ten months in jail for convicted perpetrators of cruelty to animals.

-- Remarks about suspending Congressional elections
+Remarks about suspending Congressional elections

 On September 27, 2011, Perdue introduced the idea of suspending the Congressional elections.
 She told the Cary Rotary Club, "You have to have more ability from Congress, I think, to work together and to get over the partisan bickering and focus on fixing things.
 I think we ought to suspend, perhaps, elections for Congress for two years and just tell them we won't hold it against them, whatever decisions they make, to just let them help this country recover.
 I really hope that someone can agree with me on that.
 The one good thing about Raleigh is that for so many years we worked across party lines.
 It's a little bit more contentious now but it's not impossible to try to do what's right in this state.
 You want people who don't worry about the next election."
 Her press secretary later claimed that the statement was intended as a joke.
 Audio of the speech was subsequently released.